inbo/flandersqmd-book/README.md

 1. **Using RStudio's Build Pane**
    - Open your quarto book project in RStudio.
    - Click on the **Build** tab (usually found in the top-right panel).
    - Click **Render Book** to generate all formats.
      You can click on the down arrow next to the **Render Book** button to render only a specific format.
      If no `flandersqmd-book` format is available, restart your quarto book project and try again.
    - The output format is saved to disk.

 2. **Using the Terminal**
-   - Open your quarto book project in RStudio.
+   - Open a terminal and navigate to the folder of your quarto book
    - Run the following command in the terminal:
      ```sh
+    # render all formats
      quarto render
+     # render only the html format
+     quarto render --to flandersqmd-book-html
+     # render only the pdf format
+     quarto render --to flandersqmd-book-pdf
      ```
      This renders the book and saves it to disk like the **Render Book** button of the **Build** tab.
    - If you want to preview the HTML format, you can run: